0x0-abd/ISDL/README.md

 - **Intuitive UI for Item Updates:**
   - Admins benefit from a user-friendly interface for managing inventory, making it easy to add or edit items

-## Introduction

-* React Frontend: Utilizes React.js for building the frontend user interface.
-* Bootstrap Styling: Styled with Bootstrap for a responsive and sleek design.
-* Node.js Backend: Powered by Node.js for handling server-side logic and API requests.
-* MongoDB Database: Utilizes MongoDB for storing product information and user orders.
-* Authentication: Support

 ## Tech Stack
 - **Frontend:** React, TypeScript, Tailwind CSS